Future of transit

 Route optimization

-GPS planning avoids idling in traffic, ensuring the most fuel-efficient path to the destination.
+GPS planning avoids traffic congestion and idling, ensuring the most fuel-efficient moving route to the new destination.

 Infrastructure growth